Thermal ceramic storage

 Pakistan's Energy Transition

-The Demand is Already There
+The Demand is

 Pakistan is in the midst of an unplanned solar revolution — 18 million rooftop systems installed not because of incentives, but because grid electricity became unaffordable.
 Renewables now supply 53% of electricity, with a target of 60% by 2030.